jrte/ribose/README.md

 	java -cp build/java/jrte-HEAD.jar com.characterforming.jrte.compile.GearboxCompiler --maxchar 128 --target $target $automata $gearbox
 ```

 Any subclass of `BaseTarget` can serve as target class.
 The `--maxchar` parameter specifies the maximal input ordinal expected in input.
-The value 128 limits input text to 7-bit ASCII (ginr was written in 1980 on a 16-bit VAX, sorry).
-Use `--maxchar=256` if 8-bit characters are required -- these must be encoded in ginr source files using `\xdd` equivalents.
-All 8-bit and multi-byte characters must be encoded as `\xdd` equivalents for ginr, but it is straightforward to define a transducer that will recognize UNICODE `&entity;` tokens and map them into the `\xdd...` equivalents of the corresponding binary UNICODE sequences.
+The value 128 limits input text to 7-bit ASCII (ginr was written in 1980 on a 16-bit VAX).
+To transduce UNICODE text that includes 8-bit or multibyte characters from raw byte streams define a set of variables with UNICODE entity names assigned to the `\xdd...` equivalents of the corresponding binary UNICODE sequences.
+Then use `--maxchar=256`.

 Also, while ginr recogizes identifiers enclosed in `back-quotes`, as first-order atomic entities (like 'A'), and these identifiers may include `\xdd` bytes, inclusion of `\x00` will force truncation, just so you know.

 To use a `transducer` compiled into a `gearbox` to transduce an `input` file, for example (the --nil option prepends an initial `!nil` signal to the input stack before running the transduction),